doublemoulinet/Morrowind-Modular-Mod-Guide/CONTENT.md

 1. [Open Mournhold](https://www.nexusmods.com/morrowind/mods/44981?)
 1. [Sarandas Family Hearth](https://www.nexusmods.com/morrowind/mods/48056?)
 1. [Stav's Gnisis Minaret](https://www.nexusmods.com/morrowind/mods/43237?)
 	- Disable the ESP.
-The meshes will be used in the following mod
+The meshes will be used for the following mod
 1. [Fixed Version of Gnisis Minaret](https://www.nexusmods.com/morrowind/mods/46184?)
 	- Download and install the Optional File "Fixed Version of Gnisis Minaret"
 	- Do not enable the ESPs